 Bringing Home Another Baby: The Early Weeks

 1. Remember it won’t be like this forever: Part of what stressed me out at the very beginning was the thought that the chaos and craziness of the first weeks was what our life was going to be like now that our family had expanded (again).
 It isn’t.
 While life will never be the same as it was, that also doesn’t mean it will always be like it is when you first come home from the hospital.
 Remember that you are still recovering – physically and emotionally – from delivery, plus you are all still finding your new rhythm as a family.
+Your baby is changing from day to day and often throws you curveballs, like when baby wants to breastfeed constantly.
 Slowly you will start to get your strength back, the baby will start sleeping more, and you will all figure out your new roles.

 2. Don’t worry about setting a precedent: During the first weeks, you really are in survival mode, so don’t worry too much about your older kids getting stuck into this new pattern.
 The early days are a “time out of time,” a transition period where things seem upside down for a while.
 That doesn’t mean that your kids will get too used to late bedtimes or eating more take out than usual or rules generally not being enforced as strictly.
 It is a bit like being on vacation.
 It may take a while to get back into a routine later on, but you will.